aopecho/appdev-chapters/rails-unobtrusive-ajax.md

 Even better, we're still conforming to our _mental model_ of RCAV+CRUD, which is straightforward for a small team, or even a single-person team, to iterate quickly with.
 This is a fantastic approach to use, especially in the early days while finding product/market fit, and satisfies the needs of 95% of the applications I've built for myself or for clients.

-On the other hand: for very complicated "single page" applications that really don't fit the RESTful, document/URL-based paradigm (think Google Sheets), this approach using [Rails' "Unobtrusive AJAX"](https://guides.rubyonrails.org/working_with_javascript_in_rails.html){:target="_blank"} may not be the best choice.
+On the other hand: for very complicated "single page" applications that really don't fit the RESTful, document/URL-based paradigm (think Google Sheets or Figma), this approach using [Rails' "Unobtrusive AJAX"](https://guides.rubyonrails.org/working_with_javascript_in_rails.html){:target="_blank"} may not be the best choice.

 For cases like that, we will have to consider breaking apart our application into: